 Skiing and Riding in Closed Areas

-No. 6 above is not just part of your responsibility; it is the law.
+Responsibility Code No. 10 above is not just part of your responsibility; it is the law.
 California Penal Code section 602(r) makes it a misdemeanor in California to enter a closed area.
 Nevada Revised Statutes 455A, Washoe County Code section 50.246 (Mt.
 Rose and Diamond Peak), and Douglas County Code section 9.08 (Heavenly) have similar laws in Nevada.
 Several other counties have similar ordinances.

 A closed area is one that the ski resort has closed either within the resort’s boundary or an area that is private land outside the ski resort’s boundary.
 Ski resorts on public land have resort boundaries, but access beyond the boundary is generally permitted to the public.
 Most ski resorts in California and Nevada operate on public land under a permit from the U.S. Forest Service.
 Ski resorts may close areas within their permit boundary due to hazards, but the Forest Service does not allow them to limit access to public land outside the border of their permit area.
 Areas outside of any resort boundary, however, are not patrolled or maintained.
 In short, if you choose to ski or ride beyond a ski area boundary you do so at your own risk for any consequences that may result, which include serious injury or death.